Keyfactor/keyfactor-go-client/README.md

-## Support for Keyfactor Command Golang SDK
+## Support for Keyfactor Command Golang Client

-Keyfactor Command Golang SDK is open source and there is **no SLA** for this tool/library/client.
+Keyfactor Command Golang Client is open source and there is **no SLA** for this tool/library/client.
 Keyfactor will address issues as resources become available.
 Keyfactor customers may request escalation by opening up a support ticket through their Keyfactor representative.

 ###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.
 ___